Open to the Public

 In 1992, the Conservancy and the Town of Nags Head jointly acquired an additional 389 acres in the forest from Resolution Trust Corporation.
 In 1997, the Town of Nags Head agreed to dedicate nearly 300 acres of Nags Head Woods as a permanent conservation area under the State Nature Preserves Act.
 In addition, the Town of Kill Devil Hills signed a Memorandum of Understanding with The Nature Conservancy, placing another 100 acres in the forest under cooperative management.
 Working with the towns and other partners, The Nature Conservancy has succeeded in protecting this fragile ecosystem, overseeing both terrestrial and marine research and monitoring programs and providing trails for visitors to enjoy.

-- Nags Head Woods Trail Map - Lists trails with description as well as location of trail heads; includes map (updated 2012)
+- Nags Head Woods Trail Map - Descriptive map of trails and trail heads.

 Additional brochures available at our Outdoor Information Counter.